Nebulaevo/Paon/documentation/ressources/meta-hat.md

 }
 ```

-### B - Head Tags From Page Props
+### Get Head Tags from Page Props : `props.meta`

-Meta tags can be received as page props (from the backend server), in this case they should be in the "meta" key of the page context.
+If the page receives props, we should always use the `"meta"` key to pass on the page specific head tags.

-This way they will automatically be added to the rendered head fragment when performing SSR (see server side rendering section).
+ℹ️ **Compatible with SSR** : using a `"meta"` prop to pass on the head tags for the `MetaHat` component allows the server rendering function to automatically include those tags in the head fragment when performing SSR (see [SSR POST data](/documentation/references/api-endpoint.md#ssr-post-data-format)).

 ```jsx
 import MetaHat from '@core:components/meta-hat/v1/component'